 Dejero Signs Resellers in Brazil, India, Mexico, and the U.K.

+Signals Company's Growing Global Presence as Premier Provider of Mobile Newsgathering Solutions

-WATERLOO, ONTARIO, CANADA — Dejero announced reseller/distributor partnerships with Videodata in Brazil, SRSG in India, Axioma Video in Mexico, and BPS Broadcast & Production Services in the United Kingdom.
-The deals illustrate Dejero’s ongoing expansion into new international markets, with each company representing the Dejero Live+ Platform of products and services to broadcast news and media organizations in its respective country.
+WATERLOO, Ontario -- Feb.
+3, 2015 --Dejero, award-winning creator of the industry's most powerful and versatile family of mobile newsgathering products, today announced reseller/distributor partnerships with Videodata in Brazil, SRSG in India, Axioma Video in Mexico, and BPS Broadcast & Production Services in the U.K. The deals illustrate Dejero's ongoing expansion into new international markets, with each company representing the Dejero LIVE+ Platform of products and services to broadcast news and media organizations in its respective country.

-Videodata is a systems integrator and equipment supplier to the Brazilian broadcast, production, telecommunications, and government market.
-SRSG serves Indian broadcasters and media companies with a range of systems integration, consulting, and broadcast IT and media technology products.
-In Mexico, Axioma Video provides broadcasting equipment to TV professionals throughout the country, and BPS Broadcast & Production Services is one of the United Kingdom’s largest suppliers of leading-edge broadcast video and audio equipment.
+Videodata is a leading system integrator and equipment supplier to the Brazilian broadcast, production, telecommunications, and government market.
+SRSG serves Indian broadcasters and media companies with a full range of systems integration, consulting, and broadcast IT and media technology products.
+In Mexico, Axioma Video provides broadcasting equipment to TV professionals throughout the country, and BPS Broadcast & Production Services is one of the U.K.'s largest suppliers of leading-edge broadcast video and audio equipment.

+"Signing resellers in Brazil, India, Mexico, and the U.K. is further proof of Dejero's rapid international growth," said Brian Cram, CEO, Dejero.
+"Our LIVE+ Platform of mobile transmission solutions has worldwide appeal because it enables any news organization or video content contributor, anywhere, to transport high-quality HD video from remote locations at a fraction of the cost and complexity of traditional microwave and satellite vehicles, while also managing transmitter devices and content in the cloud.
+Each of these highly respected and expert resellers have been chosen based on its excellent reputation and ability to provide top-notch service.
+We are excited to partner with them to help us expand our reach in their regions and provide a valuable local presence for Dejero."

+More information about Dejero and its complete LIVE+ Platform is available at www.dejero.com.

 The latest product and technology information